asulibraries/islandora-repo/web/themes/custom/asulib_barrio/README.md

 ## Styling Mysteries

-- The file format, e.g. 'pdf', on the downloads buttons on item pages is being capitalized despite the dev tools indicating they *aren't* applying a `text-transform`.
+- (*Note:* ASU requires file extensions as labels to be upper-case, which we fixed in Twig, making this moot.)
+The file format, e.g. 'pdf', on the downloads buttons on item pages is being capitalized despite the dev tools indicating they *aren't* applying a `text-transform`.
 The only way I've found to remove the capitalization is by unselecting the `display: inline-block` instances in dev tools.
 I have *no* idea why that would cause it to no longer capitalize "Pdf".
-It also isn't viable because it messes with the layout of other items. 😕
-- The header's "Search" button isn't as rounded as other buttons with the same classes.